-In the last post, we figured out how to heap lots of “thanks” upon the plates of our best customers.
+In the another post, we figured out how to heap lots of “thanks” upon the plates of our best customers.
+Without further ado, here are seven more suggestions, numbered accordingly…

 8 ) THANK-YOU “COUPONS” FOR THE NEXT PURCHASE – Okay, this one is a little self-serving, you might say.
 Your customer places and order and what’s his prize?
 Other than your excellent product, he also gets an offer for the next great deal.